 “Three more weeks and we will never have to say goodbye again."
 Those words have echoed in my head for over twenty six years now.
 Thirty years ago I was a sophomore at the local community college.
 I kept seeing this cute girl walking to class that had the biggest, most beautiful smile I had … Continue reading My Story

 As I have continued moving forward on my long and twisting path since losing Dana, I have finally let much of the negativity go.
 The most damaging, long-lasting side-effect from the trauma came from the cruelty of judgment.
-As I described in "My Story", much of my remaining anger, rage and resentment departed as we were … Continue reading Please Don’t Judge the Widowed Who Find New Love
+As I described in "My Story", much of my remaining anger, rage and resentment departed as we were … Continue reading Let the Widowed Move Forward Without Judgment

 The five-year anniversary of my wife Shelly’s traumatic brain injury just passed last week.
 Her life, and our entire family’s life, was forever changed in a split second on that cold day in January of 2013.
 We had a freak accident happen within our home.
 A home-made bottle of ginger ale was taken from … Continue reading My Wife’s Inspiring Battle With Traumatic Brain Injury and PTSD